score-json/json/docs/s-core/trustable/statements/JLS-11.md

 normative: true
 ---

-TODO: A score based on outstanding, fixed and mitigated faults is calculated.
+A score based on outstanding, fixed and mitigated faults is calculated.
+(TODO)